Hinduism in Pakistan: In politics

+Senate (Upper House)

+There are 4 seats reserved for minorities in the Pakistan Senate.
+In 2006, Ratna Bhagwandas Chawla became the first Hindu woman elected to the Senate of Pakistan, followed by Krishna Kumari Kohli in 2018, who is also the first women from the Sceduled caste community to get elected to Senate.

+National Assembly (Lower House)

+The Constitution's Article 51(2A) provides 10 reserved seats for non-Muslims in the National Assembly.
 In 2018, Pakistan general election Mahesh Kumar Malani became the first Hindu candidate who won a general seat in Pakistan National Assembly 2018.
 He won the seat from Tharparkar-II and thus became the first non-Muslim to win a general seat (non-reserved) in Pakistan national assembly.

+Provincial Assemblies

+The Article 106 provides 24 reserved seats for non-Muslims in the four provincial assemblies- Sindh (9), Punjab (8), Khyber Pakhtunkhwa (4), Balochistan (3).
 In the Sindh provincial assembly election which took place along with the Pakistan National Assembly election 2018, Hari Ram Kishori Lal and Giyan Chand Essrani were elected from the Sindh provincial assembly seats.
 They became the first non-Muslims to win a general seat (non-reserved) in a provincial assembly election.

 Hindu communities

 Sindhi Hindus

 Sindhi Hindus are the biggest groups of Hindus in Pakistan and majority of the Hindus, resides in the Sindh province.
 A large population of them have migrated to India after the partition.
+Historically, Sindhi Hindus have embraced forms of religious syncretism, through revering Sufi saints and respecting teachings of Guru Nanak but without necessarily following the other gurus.
+A large fraction of Sindhi Hindus are Nanakpanthis who revere Guru Nanak, the founder of Sikhism along with Hindu gods.